raloz/gauss/README.md

 # Gauss for NetSuite

-Small tool for manage your NetSuite app **account customization** using sdfcli (SuiteCloud Development Framework), this means that you require Java JRE installed before begin.
+Small tool for managing your NetSuite app **account customization** using sdfcli (SuiteCloud Development Framework).

 ## Requirements